As you configure a new cluster that’s provisioned using RKE, you can choose custom Kubernetes options.

 From this section you can choose:

 The version of Kubernetes installed on your cluster nodes.
-Rancher uses its own version of Kubernetes based on hyperkube, but packaged with more utilities.
+Rancher packages its own version of Kubernetes based on hyperkube.

 Note: After you launch the cluster, you cannot change your network provider.
 Therefore, choose which network provider you want to use carefully, as Kubernetes doesn’t allow switching between network providers.
 Once a cluster is created with a network provider, changing network providers would require you tear down the entire cluster and all its applications.